 Creating PR stories.
 It’s SIMPLES!

-My PR students and learners often ask for a handy toolbox of techniques that they can take away to use for creating their own PR stories.
+My learners often ask for a handy toolbox of techniques that they can take away to use for creating their own PR stories.
 So, I developed this acronym of the letters S I M P L E S and hope that you find it helpful when planning how to make every PR story or piece of PR content work hard.

 S = simple narrative